Clare Shenstone: Career

+Shenstone started her career as a model and stage acctress.
+A photo of her at age 16 appears on the poster for Chelsea Girls.
 During 1972 and 1973 Shenstone completed the foundation course at the Central School of Art & Design before entering the Chelsea School of Art where she completed a degree in painting in 1976.
 Shenstone then studied at the Royal College of Art, RCA, and graduated with a master's degree in 1979.

 Francis Bacon saw her degree show at the RCA and asked to buy Janet – one of her images made out of fine cloth which she referred to as her "cloth heads".
 Bacon went on to commission a cloth head portrait of himself, which led to many sittings together over a period of four years, at a time when Bacon was largely reclusive.
 Shenstone executed multiple Bacon studies in oil, gouache, pastel, pencil and various experimental media.
 He became her mentor and great friend.
-When Bacon died in 1992, John Edwards, Bacon's friend to whom he left his estate, also asked Shenstone to produce a cloth head portrait of himself to hang next to Bacon and Janet.
+When Bacon died in 1992, John Edwards, Bacon's friend to whom he left his estate, also asked Shenstone to produce a cloth head portrait of himself to hang next to those of Bacon and Janet.
 The National Portrait Gallery in London hold examples of Shenstone's sketches of Bacon.

 Both the Manhattan Theatre Club Theatre in New York and the Oxford Playhouse Company commissioned sets of drawings from Shenstone in 1981.
 Among the group shows Shenstone participated in included the Whitechapel Open at the Whitechapel Gallery in both 1983 and 1984.
 Shenstone's connections to Bacon led to her involvement in the 1992 exhibition Artist of the Colony Room: a Tribute to Muriel Belcher held at the Parkin Gallery.
 The same venue hosted Portraits of Francis Bacon in 1998 which included Shenstones' studies of Bacon.